jerry81/leetcode/README.md

 - see 567 for using regex
 - see 572 for regex /y
-- see 611 for WHEN
+- see 611 for WITH
   - and multiple orderby
+- 620 for postgres || (concatenation)
+  - concatenate two columns for use in a groupby

 ## RUST TILs

 - String is for mutable